abhi-cyber/nexusai-rag-assistant/README.md

-# Fortune 1000 RAG SQL Assistant
+# Multi-Dataset RAG SQL Assistant

-This project demonstrates a Retrieval-Augmented Generation (RAG) system using LangChain's SQL Agent and Google's Gemini Flash 2.0 LLM to answer questions about Fortune 1000 companies data.
+This project demonstrates a Retrieval-Augmented Generation (RAG) system using LangChain's SQL Agent and Google's Gemini Flash 2.0 LLM to answer questions about any dataset loaded from CSV files.

 ## Features

-- Converts CSV data to a queryable SQLite database
+- Automatically loads any CSV files from the data folder into a queryable SQLite database
 - Uses LangChain with Google's Gemini Flash 2.0 for natural language to SQL translation
 - Provides a friendly Streamlit UI for asking questions
 - Answers questions by generating SQL queries and retrieving relevant information
+- Intelligently determines which dataset to query based on the question

 ## Setup